 8.04 Contracts Requiring Consents.
 If Seller and Purchaser should be unable to obtain any consent required for the transfer of any of the Related Agreements, the Related Agreements in question shall be held by Seller for the benefit of Purchaser after Closing for its term and Seller shall provide Purchaser with the economic benefits thereof until or unless such consent is received or said Related Agreement is terminated, whichever occurs first, or unless said Related Agreement prohibits such arrangement.

+8.05 Mail/Communications.
+Seller shall promptly deliver to Purchaser the original or a copy of any mail or other communication received by it after the Closing pertaining to the Assets.
+Seller shall promptly deliver to Purchaser any moneys, checks, or other instruments of payment received by Seller to which Purchaser is entitled hereunder.

-8.05 Further Assurances.
+8.06 Further Assurances.
 Each Party shall, from time to time at the reasonable request of the other, and without further consideration, execute and deliver such other instruments of sale, transfer, conveyance, assignment, clarification and termination and take such other action as the Party making the request may require to carry out the transaction provided for in this Agreement in accordance with the terms hereof, including those required, to sell, transfer, convey and assign to, and vest in Purchaser, and to place Purchaser in possession of the Assets.
 Seller intends to convey the Assets at Closing; however, in the event it is determined after Closing that: (i) any part of the Assets were not in fact conveyed to Purchaser, and that the title to any part of the Assets is incorrectly in the name of Seller, or (ii) any asset not an Asset is conveyed to Purchaser and that the title to such asset is incorrectly in the name of Purchaser; then each Party shall take all such action necessary to correctly convey such Assets to Purchaser, or such assets to Seller.

 ARTICLE IX